-Table - 43.
+Table - 50.
 Board Committee's objectives

-Board Committee Membership Objective Executive Committee Mohammed Nasser Al Fouzan Shaheen Hamad Al Ghanem Abdulhakeem Y. Alkhayyat The general objective of the Board Executive Committee (EC) is to provide an independent and objective view (approve or disapprove) of credit, treasury and investment proposals, approved by the management level Credit or Investment Committees.
-Audit, Risk, Governance and Compliance Committee Adel Ahmed Al Banwan Yaqoob Yusuf Majeed Abdulhakeem Al Adhami The ARGCC is a Board appointed committee which comprises of two executive directors and an independent member.
+Board Committee Membership Objective Credit and Investment Committee (CIC) Mohammed Al Fouzan Shadi Ahmed Zahran Mahmoud Difrawy The general objective of the CIC is to provide an independent and objective view (approve or disapprove) of credit, treasury and investment proposals, approved by the management level Credit or Investment Committees.
+Audit, Risk, Governance and Compliance Committee (ARGCC) Ahmed Mohammed Alaiban Abdulwahab Al-Rushood Abdulla Al Marzooq The ARGCC is a Board appointed committee which comprises of two executive directors and an independent member.
 The Chairman of the Committee is an independent director.
 For Audit related matters, the committee assists the Board in carrying out its responsibilities with respect to assessing the quality and integrity of financial reporting, the audit thereof, the soundness of the internal controls of the Bank, the measurement system of risk assessment, and methods for monitoring compliance with law, regulations and supervisory and internal policies.
 For Risk, Governance and Compliance related matters it has the overall responsibility for the development of risk strategy and implementing principles, frameworks, policies and limits.
 It is responsible for the fundamental risk issues and manages and monitors relevant risk decisions.
-The committee also decides the governance structure and manages the compliance and anti-financial crime requirements of the bank.
-Nomination and Remuneration Committee Shaheen Hamad Al Ghanem Mohamed Shaikh Ishaq Mohammed Nasser Al Fouzan The primary objective of the NRC is to assist the Board in providing a formal and transparent procedure and in identifying and nominating individuals qualified to serve as Board, MD & CEO and Sub-committee members as well as the assessment of effectiveness of individual Directors and the MD & CEO.
-In addition, recommend the remuneration and rewards policy for the MD & CEO and for the accomplishments he has achieved for the Bank.
+The committee also decides the governance structure and manages the compliance and anti-financial crime requirements of the Bank.
+Nomination and Remuneration Committee (NRC) Ahmed Mohammed Alaiban Shadi Ahmed Zahran Abdulwahab Al-Rushood The primary objective of the NRC is to assist the Board in identifying and nominating individuals qualified to serve as Board member, MD & CEO, senior management and Sub-committee members as well as the assessment of such appointees.
+The NRC is also responsible to make specific recommendations to both remuneration policy and remuneration packages of individual approved persons and material risk takers.

-Table - 44.
+Table - 51.
 Meetings and attendance

-Table - 44.
-Meetings ar Minimum

-No. of meetings in 2012 Bader Al Mukhaizeem (Note 1) Mohammed Ishaq Mohammed Al Omar (Note 1) Yaqoob Majed Adel Al Banwan Mohammed Al Fouzan (Note 1) Shaheen Al Ghanem (Note 1) Abdulhakeem Alkhayyat Abdul Hakim Al Adhamy (Note 2)
+Minimum required meetings in 2014 Mohammed Ishaq (Note 2) Yaqoob Majed (Note 2) Adel Al Banwan (Note 2) Mohammed Al Fouzan Mahmoud Difrawy Abdulla Al Marzooq Abdulwahab Al-Rushood (Note 3) Ahmed Alaiban Shaheen Al Ghanem (Note 2) Abdulhakeem Alkhayyat Abdulhakim Al Adhamy (Note 1)

 Board of Directors 4

-7 th February 2012 ✓ ✓ ✓ ✓ ✓
+2th February 2014 ✓ ✓ ✓ ✓ ✓ ✓ ✓

+6th March 2014 ✓ ✓ ✓ ✓ ✓ ✓

-8 th May 2012 ✓ ✓ ✓ ✓
+21st April 2014 ✓ ✓ ✓ ✓ ✓ ✓ ✓

-19 th July 2012 ✓ ✓ ✓ ✓ ✓ ✓
+25th June 2014 ✓ ✓ ✓ ✓ ✓ ✓ ✓

-4 th November 2012 ✓ ✓ ✓ ✓ ✓ ✓
+27th July 2014 ✓ ✓ ✓ ✓ ✓ ✓

-27 th December 2012 ✓ ✓ ✓ ✓ ✓ ✓
+30th September 2014 ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Executive Committee (Note 3) 4

-5 th November 2012 ✓ ✓ ✓
+11th November 2014 ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Audit Committee (Note 4) 4
+Credit & Investment Committee 4

-26 th January 2012 ✓ ✓ ✓ √

-15 th March 2012 ✓ ✓ ✓

-2 nd May 2012 ✓ ✓ ✓

-18 th July 2012 ✓ ✓ ✓
+1st February 2014 ✓ √ ✓

-14 th October 2012 ✓ ✓ ✓
+25th June 2014 ✓ ✓ ✓

-Risk, Governance & Compliance Committee (Note 4) 4
+Audit Risk, Governance & Compliance Committee 4

-26 th January 2012 ✓ ✓ ✓ ✓
+29th January 2014 ✓ ✓ ✓

+19th February 2014 ✓ ✓ ✓

-2 nd May 2012 ✓ ✓ ✓
+6th May 2014 ✓ ✓ ✓

+24th June 2014 ✓ ✓ ✓

-18 th July 2012 ✓ ✓ ✓
+17th July 2014 ✓ ✓ ✓

-14 th October 2012 ✓ ✓ ✓
+11th November 2014 ✓ ✓ ✓

 Nomination & Remuneration Committee 2

-7 th February 2012 ✓ ✓ ✓
+1st February 2014 25th December 2014 ✓ √ ✓ √ ✓

-5 th November 2012 ✓ ✓ ✓